szstonelee/redisoo/use.md

 You must set **redisoo_get**, like this

 e.g.
-Suppose we have MySQL database like this:
+Suppose we have MySQL table in database 'test' like this:
 ```
 CREATE TABLE t1 (name varchar(20) NOT NULL, address varchar(200) NOT NULL, PRIMARY KEY(name));
 INSERT INTO t1 (name, address) VALUES ('szstonelee', 'bay area');
 ```

-we have a table name 't1', there are two column, the primary key column is 'name' which is varchar,
+We have a table name 't1', there are two column, the primary key column is 'name' which is varchar,

 and the value column mapping to 'name' is 'address' which is varchar too.

+Then we set redisoo_get like this:
 ```
 config set redisoo_get "select address from t1 where name = :name"
 ```

-So when redis client send the command 'get szstonelee', and Redis can not find the key 'szstonelee',
+So when redis client send the command 'get szstonelee', and Redisoo can not find the key 'szstonelee',

 it will read the database using the SQL statement like this
 ```